 Jacques Hnizdovsky at the Chortkiv Gymnasium (front row, left).
 Hnizdovsky never completed his studies at Chortkiv, and transferred to Seminary in Lviv, where he completed his secondary studies.

-Hnizdovsky (front row, left) in front of the Ivan Franko Memorial at the historic Lychakiv Cemetery in Lviv.
+Hnizdovsky (front row, left) in front of the Ivan Franko Memorial at the historic Lychakiv Cemetery in Lviv, Ukraine.
 Hnizdovsky's gaze is fixed towards the location of his own final resting place, directly opposite the tomb of Ivan Franko.